 Stream flooding in the Elsie-Jewell planning area is much less severe than in the low, flat coastal and estuary areas.
 Flood areas along the Nehalem River Valley are limited due to the narrow width of the valley.
-Most of the flood prone areas within the planning area have been put into either an agricultural or forest lands zones, restricting the density of residential development.Highway 103 and several local roads can be subject to flooding during heavy rain events.
-In November and December 1996, the heavy rains caused 16 rivers in northwest Oregon to flood, with eight inches of rain falling in one 24-hour period in the Coast Range.
-Dozens of homes were flooded and bridges such as the Vinemaple Bridge in the Elsie-Jewell Planning Area were impassable.
+Most of the flood prone areas within the planning area have been put into either an agricultural or forest lands zones, restricting the density of residential development.

 Clatsop County has participated in the National Flood Insurance Program since 1974.
 A floodplain ordinance was adopted in 1978 and continues to be in effect.
 In 2018, the County was required to update the floodplain ordinance when Flood Insurance Rate Maps (FIRMs) were updated for properties along the Pacific Ocean coast.
 On October 1, 2021, FEMA implemented its Risk 2.0 Insurance Mapping Program.
 This program is intended to revise flood insurance rates based not only upon a structure's location to the Base Flood Elevation (BFE), but also to reflect the rebuild cost of the structures themselves.
-The revisions stem from a decadeslong de facto subsidization of larger, higher-cost housing in flood-prone areas by smaller, lower-cost dwellings.
+The revisions stem from a decades-long de facto subsidization of larger, higher-cost housing in flood-prone areas by smaller, lower-cost dwellings.
 The program will adjust flood insurance rates over a period of several years until property owners are paying the full amount of the costs to insure their buildings.
 This will result in a premium decrease for some property owners within the county, but may result in higher premiums for other property owners.